thenativeweb/temp--git/README.md

 # Show changes in a file in the working directory, if it has already been staged
 $ git diff --cached <file>

+# Show the history of what has happened
+$ git log

+# Remove an already staged file from the staging area without losing the changes to it.
+$ git restore --staged <file>
 ```

 ## A graphical representation of the repository